Gewora/Laravel-4-Envato-API-Wrapper/README.md

 "gewora/envato": "dev-master"
 ```

-After that, you'll need to run `composer install` to download the latest Version and updating the autoloader.
+After that, you'll need to run `composer update` to download the latest Version and updating the autoloader.

 Once Gewora/Envato is installed, you need to register the ServiceProvider.
 To do that open `app/config/app.php` and add the following to the `providers` key.